codama-idl/codama/packages/visitors-core/README.md

 // Get a linkable node using a link node, or return undefined if it is not found. const accountNode = linkables.get(accountLinkNode);
 ```

+Note that this API must be used in conjunction with the `recordLinkablesVisitor` to record the linkable nodes and, later on, resolve the link nodes as we traverse the nodes.
+This is because the `LinkableDictionary` instance keeps track of its own internal `NodeStack` in order to understand which program node should be used for a given link node.

 ### `recordLinkablesVisitor`